-From the large and beautiful garden, the lawn fades - with the aid of a ha-ha - into countryside.
+Large and beautiful garden with lawn fading via a ha-ha into countryside.
 A wild garden/orchard with mown paths is at the end of a pergola walk with wisteria and a perfectly placed seat; nearby, a stream (unfenced).
 On the other side of the huge lawn (croquet) is a shallow rill (unfenced).
 Huge games room (pool table, air hockey, table tennis, table football) in the garden.
-In front of the house is a flagstoned and paved terrace with sundial and, through a stone arch with wrought iron gate, a sunken garden, very sheltered and peaceful.
+In front of the house is a flagstoned and paved terrace and, through a stone arch with wrought iron gate, a sunken garden, very sheltered and peaceful.
 The entrance to the house is from a formal courtyard with fine views over the estate.
-The house has tremendous character and the beams, Tudor panelling, flagstones, mullioned windows, old oak floorboards and doors are wonderful.
+The house has tremendous character and the beams, Tudor panelling, flagstones, mullioned windows, old oak floors and doors are wonderful.

 |Size||Sleeps up to 24, 11 bedrooms|

 |Will consider||Short breaks (1-4 days)|

 |Notes||Pets welcome, Yes, smoking allowed|